KRITI1997/kriti1997.github.com/README.md

 _Shiv Nadar University (Aug 2015 - May 2019)_

 ## Publications
-Singh, Kriti, and P. C. Jain.
+Singh Kriti and P. C. Jain.
 "Traffic control enhancement with video camera images using AI."
 Optical and Wireless Technologies: Proceedings of OWT 2019.
 Springer Singapore, 2020.

 ## Work Experience
 **Computer Vision @ Osrostrum Inc. (_July 2024 - Present_)**
-- Implemented deep learning pipeline with 3D point cloud processing and transfer learning for classififcation in point cloud scenes with an accuracy of 98%.
+- Processed 3D pointcloud data to create heightmaps for training data and trained a MobileNet-v2 for classification task.
+- Optimized a rendering pipeline by focusing on triangulation of landmark points and enhancing the projection matrices for robust 3D reconstruction.
+- Trained and finetuned Mobilenet-v2 for keypoint annotation in 3D pointcloud.

 **System Design/Architecture Intern @ Tesla (_Feb 2024 - May 2024_)**
 - Processed machine sensor data by querying, aggregating and analyzing the data to create an end-to-end ML pipeline.
-- Implemented state-of-the-art architectures including CNN and Transformer based models along with classical ML approaches to detect anomalous machine behavior for predictive maintenance.
+- Compared state-of-the-art architectures including CNN and Transformer based models along with classical ML approaches to detect anomalous machine behavior for predictive maintenance of HVAC systems contributing to energy optimization efforts at Gigafactory Nevada.
 - Deployed validated model through Apache Airflow seamlessly integrating it with Kubernetes for scalable production deployment.